bitsofcotton/ddpmopt/README.md

 In such case, we use vectorized input image x, y:=tan Ax for feature quantities, weight them by \[x, y\] or only predict the {y} stream, then, invert x=f(y).
 This matches our senses on viewing the image.

-# Tips around relation to bitsofcotton/masp, bitsofcotton/specific
 We can use bitsofcotton/masp detecting such feature quantities.
 However, this isn't unveil deep structure they behaves to be operatable in the picture set by itself.
 So we need to do bitsofcotton/isolate and match to known algorithms with the handle parameters we want to operate.

 Also, we want to decompose some of the meanings by bitsofcotton/specific and backport them into here, however, implementation of them isn't now.

-Beating their decomposition speed, we can do bitsofcotton/masp '-' command generated specific values as a input of ddpmopt w command they causes 2 of the input graphics abstraction layers mixed prediction but they should be stable with the hypothesis we made.
-So whole pixel context prediction is predicted to get better result than each graphics each pixel context.
+Beating their decomposition speed, we can do goki_check_cc:test.py:wgpred command they have pixel context prediction is predicted to get better result than each graphics each pixel context but they're heavy enough to run.

 # Usage:
     # copy color structure